Catching ZZZs: 8 ways to sleep on the Great Barrier Reef

 From Cairns, join the Sunlover by Starlight experience 26 nautical miles off the coast of Cairns, for the opportunity for some one-on-one time with this natural icon.
 Among the company of just 17 other people, you’ll have the Sunlover pontoon to yourself between 3:30pm and 11am for a private reef show after dark.

-After a full buffet dinner with unbeatable views, take a dive of a different sort into your deluxe swag to get some sleep in preparation for your private morning snorkel safari and glass-bottom boat ride before the day-trippers arrive.
+After a full buffet dinner with unbeatable views, take a dive of a different sort into your deluxe double Reefsleep swag (complete with luggage storage and charging station)to get some sleep in preparation for your private morning snorkel safari and glass-bottom boat ride before the day-trippers arrive.

 2. Get up close and personal on a liveaboard